ibm-cloud-docs/power-iaas/powervs-public-network-setup.md

 3. Create a public gateway and attach the public gateway to the VPC subnet.
 For instructions, see [Creating public gateways](/docs/vpc?topic=vpc-create-public-gateways&interface=ui){: external}.

-### Step 2: Create a private NLB in route mode.
+### Step 2: Create a private NLB in the route mode.
 {: #create-nlb}

-1. Create a private NLB in route mode.
+1. Create a private NLB in the route mode.
 For instructions, see [Creating a network load balancer with routing mode by using the UI](/docs/vpc?topic=vpc-nlb-vnf&interface=ui#nlb-vnf-ui){: external}.

     When you create the NLB, set the following values:
     * Select the same VPC and VPC subnet that you created in [Step 1: Create VPC infrastructure](#create-vpc).